FedEx Express Flight 14: Aftermath

 For his role in the accident, Captain Freeman was fired from FedEx on October 30, 2000.
 However, the FedEx pilot union criticized the decision and announced that they would appeal it, citing that the crash was caused by aircraft design flaws.

-Flight number

-FedEx Express continues to use Flight 14 as an active flight number today; the route has been modified to originate in Hong Kong, with the stop in Taipei before continuing on to Anchorage and Memphis as destination.

 Media

 The crashes of FedEx Express Flight 14, and a similar crash in 2009 of another McDonnell Douglas MD-11, FedEx Express Flight 80 at Narita International Airport in Japan, are both covered on Season 14 of Mayday (Air Crash Investigation, Air Disasters), episode 5, titled "The Final Push".